-Day: Wayne County Schools Career Center has an assigned School Resource Officer and a Safety Security Monitor on site during the day.
+Day: Wayne County Schools Career Center has an assigned School Resource Officer and a Safety Security Monitor on site during the day when secondary classes are in session.

 Evening: The Adult Education Safety Coordinator serves in the role of security for evening classes.
 We have the direct support from our local Police Department for any situations that may arise.